Tetryl: Chemical properties

-Environmental fate
+Environmental effect

 The most toxic ordnance compounds, tetryl and 1,3,5-TNB, are also the most degradable.
 Therefore, these chemicals are expected to be short-lived in nature, and environmental impacts would not be expected in areas that are not currently subject to chronic inputs of these chemicals.
 Tetryl decomposes rapidly in methanol/water solutions, as well as with heat.
 All aqueous samples expected to contain tetryl should be diluted with acetonitrile prior to filtration and acidified to pH < 3.
 All samples expected to contain tetryl should not be exposed to temperatures above room temperature.
 In addition, degradation products of tetryl appear as a shoulder on the 2,4,6-TNT peak.
 Peak heights rather than peak areas should be used when tetryl is present in concentrations that are significant relative to the concentration of 2,4,6-TNT.

-History
+History and synthesis

 Tetryl was used mainly during World Wars I and II and later conflicts.
 Tetryl is usually used on its own, though can sometimes be found in compositions such as tetrytol.
 Tetryl is no longer manufactured or used in the United States, but can still be found in legacy munitions such as the M14 anti-personnel landmine.

-Production

-Tetryl is produced by slowly mixing dimethylaniline with concentrated nitric acid in the presence of sulfuric acid.
+Dutch chemist Karel Hendrik Mertens originally synthesized the compound as a part of his doctoral dissertation published in 1877 by slowly mixing dimethylaniline with concentrated nitric acid in the presence of sulfuric acid, and it's still a viable lab technique.
+However, in the 1930s a more economical route was commercialized, where methylamine produced by the Smoleński method (developed after WWI) reacts with dinitrochlorobenzene to make dinitromethylaniline which is then easily nitrated without byproducts.

 Health concerns

-Although tetryl is among the most toxic explosive compounds, it is very short-lived.
+Although tetryl is among the most toxic explosive compounds, it is very short-lived, especially if in fact detonated.
 This combined with the fact that the health impacts of this compound are largely unstudied, not much is known about any health problems that this compound may cause.

 Epidemiological data shows that tetryl has most effect on the skin, acting as a strong irritant.
 Symptoms of skin sensitization such as dermatitis, itch, erythema, etc. may occur.
 Tetryl can also affect mucous membranes, the upper respiratory tract, and possibly the liver.